Zelenskyy signs new sanctions package, targeting Belarus-linked entities and Lukashenko’s sons

 The sanctions list comprises 16 Belarusian citizens and 11 legal entities.

-In addition, Ukraine has imposed sanctions on a plant that repairs Russian aircraft, including Tu, Yak and Il families of aircraft.
+In addition, Ukraine has imposed sanctions on a plant that repairs Russian aircraft, including the Tu, Yak and Il families of aircraft.

 Background: Volodymyr Zelenskyy has signed decrees enacting decisions of the National Security and Defence Council of Ukraine on sanctions against Russian entities involved in the abduction of Ukrainian children.